310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 ## Translation Notes
 [^1]: He says <em>boku</em> here for “I” instead of <em>sessha</em> (the typical way Shinobu talks as a ninja), and doesn't end his line with <em>de gozaru</em>.
 The same goes for the lines before and after this one.
+[^2]: Originally, this is said with censor stars (Ku*ga), as that's how Enstars typically references copyrighted titles.